 No Opting Out of Presidential Alerts

 According to FEMA – you cannot opt out of presidential alerts because it’s against the law.
 I don’t like this law.
+In October 2023, see our Emergency Alert System memes.

 How to Opt Out of Amber Alerts and Emergency Alerts